rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 > Say what?

-When I first learned this about Webpack, I was totally confused: How does Webpack produce stylesheets out of JS?
+When I first learned this about webpack, I was totally confused: How does webpack produce stylesheets out of JS?
 How would I reference the an image tag's `src` for bundled images?
 What does it mean to import an _image module_ in JavaScript?

-It helps to understand that Webpack must be configured, typically with [loaders](https://webpack.js.org/loaders/) or [plugins](https://webpack.js.org/plugins/), to handle different various files types as modules.
-How Webpack processes various file types as output depends which loaders are used.
+It helps to understand that webpack must be configured, typically with [loaders](https://webpack.js.org/loaders/) or [plugins](https://webpack.js.org/plugins/), to handle different various files types as modules.
+How webpack processes various file types as output depends which loaders are used.

 Many projects integrate with Babel to process JavaScript files written with ES2015+ syntax.
 CSS files might be bundled as JavaScript Blob objects that are dynamically inserted in the DOM; otherwise it can be extracted into a CSS stylesheet a side-effect of module compilation.

 Webpack only needs one JavaScript file in your source code as an entry point to produce a dependency graph of all the JavaScript, CSS, images, fonts, svg, etc. that you intend to bundle as static assets for the browser.

-An interesting consequence of Webpack putting JavaScript first is there only needs to be one entry point to produce both a JavaScript and a CSS bundle.
+An interesting consequence of webpack putting JavaScript first is there only needs to be one entry point to produce both a JavaScript and a CSS bundle.
 In the Rails asset pipeline, the JavaScript and CSS source code is kept completely separate:

 ```
 app/assets